robotsorcerer/robotsorcerer.github.io/about.md

     - International Federation of Automatic Control World Congress (IFAC)

 + I enjoy mentoring committed undergraduates, masters students and high school students that are interested in computer vision and robotics.
-Two of them are currently <a href="https://www.linkedin.com/in/ajithvenkateswaran/">working in industry</a>.
+Ajith is a  <a href="https://www.linkedin.com/in/ajithvenkateswaran/">Senior Software Engineer</a> in Samsung.
+Adwait is an Engineer at Drov Tech, MN.
+Rachel is currently an undergrad at MIT CSAIL.

 + I enjoy working with hardware, observing the physics of things, and devising the interconnectedness of disparate electro-mechanical components in order to bring about a congruent whole.